kyaryunha/midi-clip/README.md

 - Supports both multi-track MIDI
 - Supports both tempo track & non-tempo track
-- Consider controllers that appear before start time or note_on that were not closed
+- Consider set_tempo, time_signature, controllers that appear before start time or note_on that were not closed
 - Consider empty space before the midi
 - All note_on and note_off pairs are validate.
 (Number of note_on and note_off is the same, and all note_on are closed by note_off)
+- ...

 ### Usage
 ```